 She was a graduate of Bachelor of Arts in International Studies at Ateneo de Davao University.
 Jane was a Cardoner Volunteer deployed at Xavier Learning Community, Chiang Rai, Thailand.

-He is currently deployed at Xavier Learning Community, Chiang Rai, Thailand.
+He was deployed at Xavier Learning Community, Chiang Rai, Thailand.

 What are the skills and qualities needed?

 Where are the areas of deployment?

 The St. Aloysius Gonzaga (SAG) Institute of Higher Studies was established on August 1998 at the invitation of Archbishop Mathias U Shwe to the Society of Jesus.
 Since its inception, the SAG has been providing courses in Communicative English to high school graduates awaiting entry to universities and other institutions of professional learning both in Myanmar and abroad.

 In 2012, Fr.
 Mark Raper, President of the Jesuit Conference in Asia Pacific, invited members of the AJCU-AP to assist Jesuit Schools under the Jesuit Mission in Myanmar.
 At present, AdDU is involved in assisting SAG through Capability Enhancement Program in partnership with the School of Education.

 For more information about SAG, kindly click here.